fawwaz254/website-CarSale/README.md

-# A-Dynamic-E-Commerce-Website
+# Websie CarSale
-## A dynamic e-commerce website built with PHP, MySQL, HTML and CSS
+## CarSale website built with PHP, MySQL, HTML and CSS
 ### Languages Used:
 - HTML
 - CSS